-COLORADO SPRINGS, COLO. - The WPRA is pleased to announce their contract award winners that work tirelessly behind the scenes to make it all happen and keeps the Association alive and well.
-Each winner will be officially recognized during the annual WPRA Star Celebration on Thursday, Dec.
-5 at the Grand Ballroom of the South Point Hotel and Casino.
+COLORADO SPRINGS, COLORADO (November 2, 2020) - The WPRA is pleased to announce their contract award winners that work tirelessly behind the scenes to make it all happen and keeps the Association alive and well, especially during this very trying 2020 rodeo season.
+Each winner will be officially recognized at the National Cowgirl Museum and Hall of Fame in Fort Worth, Texas during the Wrangler NFR festivities.

 Fans never see them but they are key to a successful rodeo.
 They are known as rodeo secretaries and are tasked with organizing and disseminating information to contestants, judges, stock contractors, announcers, committees and media.
-This year’s WPRA Mildred Farris Secretary of the Year is Rowena Nelson, hailing from the Badlands Circuit.
-Nelson grew up around rodeo as her family raised bucking horses.
-She began working rodeos when her boss at the vet clinic suggested she secretary the Cody (Wyo.)
-Night Rodeo.
-Now 30 years later she works several rodeos throughout the year and has served as secretary or assistant for at least 10 circuit finals rodeo.
+This year’s WPRA Mildred Farris Secretary of the Year is Sandy Gwatney.
+This will be the second time Gwatney of Marquez, Texas, has received this honor, the first being in 2016.
+She has also been named the PRCA Secretary of the Year twice (2016 & 2018) and is nominated for this prestigious award again in 2020.

 The WPRA would like to congratulate each of the award recipients as well as those that were nominated for these prestigious awards.

-Below is a full list of those that will be receiving awards at the 2019 WPRA Star Celebration.
+Below is a full list of those that will be recognized by the WPRA in 2020.

 Announcer of the Year